quadrismegistus/prosodic/README.md

 Or install from sources:

 ```
 git clone git@github.com:quadrismegistus/prosodic.git
 cd prosodic
-#pip install -r requirements.txt
-python setup.py install
+python setup.py develop
 ```

-This creates a folder `prosodic_data` in your home directory, where you can configure Prosodic, store texts, and save results.
+Both of these methods will create a folder `prosodic_data` in your home directory, where you can configure Prosodic, store texts, and save results.
 See below ("Configuring Prosodic") for more information.

 ### Running interactively